Detailed course offerings (Time Schedule) are available for

 Design, modeling and analysis of manufacturing systems, capable of intelligent decision making for optimal and/or robust productivities.
 Covers automation, digitization, on-demand design, and demand-supply forecasting.
 Offered: A.

 View course details in MyPlan: IND E 537

 Explores advanced concepts and technologies for interfacing humans to complex machines, with focus on virtual interfaces.
 Interface design principles reviewed from psychological and technological perspectives.
 Hardware, software, and mindware aspects of virtual interfaces investigated.
 Applications postulated and designed.
 Prerequisite: graduate standing in College of Engineering or permission of instructor.

-IND E 549 Human Factors in Engineering Design (3) Boyle
+IND E 549 Research Methods in Human Factors (3)

 IND E 564 Recognition of Health and Safety Problems in Industry (2)